-If you are planning a walk on the ECP, please check our interactive access maps for details of local access restrictions and coast path diversions which may apply at certain times.
+If you are planning a walk on the KCIIIECP, please check our interactive access maps for details of local access restrictions and coast path diversions which may apply at certain times.

 Coastal access rights normally apply to all land that is coastal margin - including any land seaward of the route - unless it falls into a category of excepted land.